tinymce/tinymce-docs/general-configuration-guide/use-tinymce-distraction-free.md

 keywords: Mode inlite distraction-free
 ---

 The **Distraction-free** mode renders the editor in inline mode without the menu bar or toolbar.
-Most of the editor functionality is accessed using: keyboard shortcuts, contextual menus, contextual toolbars, and toolbars provided by the `quickbars` plugin.
+Most of the editor functionality is accessed using: keyboard shortcuts, contextual menus, contextual toolbars, and toolbar functions provided by the `quickbars` plugin.

 {{site.notonmobile}}